system-zero/system-zero/data/docs/la.md

 it (benchmark), and probably I never going to do it, but it has to be slow, or else something is strange.

+The code it takes a huuge amount of optimizations at almost at every bit of its implementation, and here in this domain, every little bit little detail matters quite a bit of bits.

+It was never a design from the scratch, it was written without any sense of what i would be faced.
+Added almost every bit, bit by bit and block by block as was still keeping on to the next beats of thoughts of what i wanted next.
+_The whole thing is a big hack_, like to steal in black jack.

 There isn't a proper lexer/parser/vm.
 It is just a bunch of (sometimes clever though) ways to handle the complexity of an interpreter.
 There is a weakness to understand things in theory, as I have to face with the facts, to realize